WhaleConnect/whaleconnect/docs/usage.md

 5. Otherwise, ignore the data.
 6. Repeat from step 2.

-With NST acting as the server, multiple lights can be connected and controlled from the same centralized interface.
+With WhaleConnect acting as the server, multiple lights can be connected and controlled from the same centralized interface.
 For example, you can select which lights to control by choosing the clients that receive data from the server and issuing the appropriate commands.

 This solution can be expanded to more devices that connect to this server, such as sensors in each room that periodically send out their measurements to the server.
-This allows a single server running in NST to become a complete smart home management system.
+This allows a single server running in WhaleConnect to become a complete smart home management system.